oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

                      `nelems`.
 As of now supported only by binary post-ops.

 `SCALE` is required for the `common` policy only, and specifies a floating-point value which is passed for execution at runtime.
-For any other policies it doesn't take any effect though allowed by parsing routine.
-Asterisk mark `*` is deprecated.
-It was required to specify runtime value and passed after scale.
+Specifying a value for any other policies will trigger an error.

 To specify more than one memory argument for this attribute, `+` delimiter is used.

+## --attr-zero-points
 `--attr-zero-points` defines zero points per memory argument primitive attribute.
 This attribute is supported only for integer data types as of now.

-`ARG` specifies which memory argument will be modified with zero points.
+`ARG` specifies which memory argument will be modified.
+Supported values are:
-`POLICY` has the same semantics and meaning as for `--attr-scales`. `ZEROPOINT` is an integer value which will be subtracted from each tensor point.
-Asterisk mark (`*`) is a required addition to `ZEROPOINT` indicating the value will be passed to a primitive at run-time.
-To specify more than one memory argument, plus delimiter `+` is used.

-`ARG` supported values are:
   - `src` corresponds to `DNNL_ARG_SRC`
   - `wei` corresponds to `DNNL_ARG_WEIGHTS`
   - `dst` corresponds to `DNNL_ARG_DST`

-`POLICY` supported values are:
+`POLICY` has the same semantics and meaning as for `--attr-scales`.
+Supported values are:
   - `common`
   - `per_dim_1` (for `src` and `dst`)

+`ZEROPOINT` is required for the `common` policy only, an specifies an integer value which is passed for execution at runtime.
+Specifying a value for any other policies will trigger an error.

+To specify more than one memory argument for this attribute, `+` delimiter is used.

+## --attr-post-ops
 `--attr-post-ops` defines post operations primitive attribute.
 Depending on post operations kind, the syntax differs.
 To specify more than one post operation, plus delimiter `+` is used.